SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-logs.md

 It is possible to send logs to multiple locations.
 This section describes the following cases:

-- send logs simultanously to Sumo Logic and other locations
+- send logs simultaneously to Sumo Logic and other locations
 - send all logs to Sumo Logic and part of it to other locations
 - send logs selectively to multiple locations

-## Send Logs Simultanously to Sumo Logic and Other Locations
+## Send Logs Simultaneously to Sumo Logic and Other Locations

 In order to send data to Sumo Logic and other locations, `sumologic.logs.otelcol.extraExporters` should be used.